linksplatform/Examples.Doublets.CRUD/README.md

 Console.WriteLine($"The number of links in the data store is {links.Count()}.");
 Console.WriteLine("Data store contents:");
 var any = links.Constants.Any; // Means any link address or no restriction on link address
-// Arguments of the query are interpreted as restrictions: on address, on source, on target. var query = new Link<uint>(index: any, source: any, target: any);
+// Arguments of the query are interpreted as restrictions var query = new Link<uint>(index: any, source: any, target: any);
 links.Each((link) => {
     Console.WriteLine(links.Format(link));